Leaders in Minimally Invasive Procedures in NY and NJ.

 Sometimes lower back pain may travel to other areas of the body.
 When pain travels to the buttocks or legs, for example, you may have developed a condition known as sciatica.

 Because the causes of lower back pain can be complex, you should let your doctor know where you are experiencing pain and how severe it is.
 There are many structures in your spine that can cause pain, and treatment will depend on the history of the pain and any activities that might have made the pain better or worse.

 Because lower back pain can be caused by a number of different factors, you will want to consult with your doctor about possible treatments.
 Many patients may experience relief from more conservative, at-home treatments.

 If the pain becomes severe and interferes with your normal, daily activities, you might want to consider consulting with a spine doctor to determine if surgery is necessary for your condition.

-Dr. Q and the team at Q Spine Institute focuses on minimally-invasive and innovative surgical treatment for conditions like lower back pain.
-While most spinal surgeons continue to treat spinal pain with traditional open surgery, Dr. Q has spent more than a decade improving minimally invasive techniques, so that our patients can get back to living their lives as quickly as possible.
+The team at Q Spine Institute focuses on minimally-invasive and innovative surgical treatment for conditions like lower back pain.
+While most spinal surgeons continue to treat spinal pain with traditional open surgery, our experts have spent more than a decade improving minimally invasive techniques, so that our patients can get back to living their lives as quickly as possible.